By Carol Besler-Snell on 03/16/2021

 - Mental and Physical Fitness – Enrichment activities are simply fun for the dogs – they engage in different kinds of movement than they do during dog play – and gives them time to hang out with their dog and human pals in novel situations, getting oxygen pumping through the heart and brain.
 Studies have shown that enriched environments can lead to physiological changes in animals, including the development of new brain cells and neural connections, helping the animal become more emotionally stable, resilient to stress, and behaviorally at their best.

 If you’d like to try enrichment at JDPC, there are a few ways: Purchase a single day or half day of Enrichment PlayCare at the daily rate, purchase an Enrichment PlayCare package for full days or half days, or try our Hybrid Option (available to Dog U Members only), which gives you a mix of Traditional and Enrichment PlayCare.
 Becoming a Dog U Member isn’t necessary for your dog to experience enrichment.
 But if you do, you will get a variety of extra benefits and discounts.
 And you can try it on a monthly or on an annual basis.
 Want to know more?
 Just ask us.
 We’re here to help you provide the most interesting and meaningful life for your one-of-a-kind dog!

-I hope these 8 things about dog enrichment have piqued your interest!
-Check back on occasion for another “8 Things About Dogs Blog.”
-After nearly 18 years in the dog care business, I figure I have at least 8 things to share on most dog-related topics!
-And I promise they won’t all be this long!
+I hope this Liberal Arfs Blog about dog enrichment has piqued your interest!
+Check back for the latest on enrichment right here!
 Thoughts, comments, and feedback – as well as suggestions for dog topics you’d like to hear more about – are welcome!